hanoii/ddev-platformsh-lite/README.md

 Add-on features:

-- updates the cli
+- Updates the cli
-- set logical environment variables
+- Set logical environment variables
-- generate ssh certs for keyless ssh calls
+- Generate ssh certs for keyless ssh calls
-- add drush aliases if project is drupal
+- Add drush aliases if project is drupal
-- exposes two (or more) ports to the host so that so one can use `ddev platform tunnel:open` (see below)
+- Exposes two (or more) ports to the host so that so one can use `ddev platform tunnel:open` (see below)
-- check for existance of needed environment variables
+- Check for existance of needed environment variables
-- special ssh key/cert handling (adds certificates to ddev's ssh agent automatically and configures ssh to forward agent keys on platform.sh domains)
+- Special ssh key/cert handling
+  - Adds certificates to ddev's ssh agent automatically
+  - Optionaly configures ssh to forward agent keys on platform.sh domains.
+If you want need this to happen automatically all the time, please add `DDEV_PLATFORMSH_LITE_SSH_FORWARDAGENT=true` to your project's `config.yaml` or alternatively to `config.local.yaml`

 ## platform tunnel:open